jeffholst/custom-belt/apps/docs/docs/typedoc/README.md

 | `npm run build:docs` | Rebuild TypeDocs          |
 | `npm run lint`       | Run lint for project      |
 | `npm run test`       | Run all test cases        |

+## 💬 Tips

+- running ```npm run build:docs``` will generate the TypeDocs for this package and use gulp to replace the files at ../../apps/docs/docs/typedoc for inclusion with the VitePress site.